Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 The state $\frac{1}{\sqrt{7}} \sum\_{k=0}^{6}|5k+1\rangle$ is another, different, periodic state with period 5.

 At this point a lot of readers are probably thinking something along the lines "How do we know the quantum computer isn't just secretly in one of those states with non-zero-weight but we don't know which?
 How is this any different from a probability distribution?".
+The answer to that question is: because we can operate on the states, and you get different answers depending on whether or not you were in a superposition or a probability distribution of states.
-The answer to that question is: because quantum computers can switch their own state into the frequency domain.
+The particular operation we care about for this post is quantum computers' ability to switch their own state into the frequency domain.
 We can then sample the quantum computer's state and find out what the dominant frequencies are (if any).

 The frequency spectrum of a single state is just a [sine wave](https://en.wikipedia.org/wiki/Sine_wave), smoothly oscillating up and down.
 By contrast, the frequency spectrum of a periodic signal is not smooth.
-Like the spectrograms from earlier, it has sharp evenly-spaced peaks.
+Like the spectrograms from earlier, the frequency spectrum of periodic signals have sharp evenly-spaced peaks.
 Furthermore, the number of frequency peaks isn't a property of some individual state: it's equal to the spacing between states.
-If the quantum computer was really in just one of the classical states, how is a property about the *spacing __between__ the possible states* getting into the output?
+If the quantum computer was really in just one of the classical states, how would a property about the *spacing __between__ the possible states* getting into the output?
 The frequency spectrums tell a very clear story about what's really going on.

 As an example, I prepared a periodic quantum state in my quantum circuit simulator Quirk.